What Pros Wear: Troy Tulowitzki (Bat, Batting Gloves, Cleats, Glove, Sunglasses, Guards)

-These gloves are the Franklin Cold Weather Pro, available online.
+Despite his Nike obligations, these gloves are the Franklin Cold Weather Pro, available online.
 Thanks to WPW readers Bryan, Rob, Jack and Peyton for helping me out with this one.
-Denver has been cold, necessitating more tack and insulation, but since he’s got a Nike contract, he can’t wear any other brand.
-So Nike threw THEIR logo on a Franklin glove, and everybody gets what they want.

 Tulo’s Nike PE’s are his Diamond Elite Pro model from two seasons ago.
 You can hunt on eBay at the above link, but those are likely scarce.